muhammad-adil86/Data-Analytics-Portfolio-Projects/Python/Crypto API Data Pull/README.md

 - **json** tto work with JSON data
 - **pandas** to create and manipulate dataframes
 - **datetime** to create a timestamp of when data is collected
-- **os** o check if file already exist or not before writing new data to it
+- **os** check if file already exist or not before writing new data to it

 ## Pull Data